 The Real Black Forest Culture

-Why does desert always come last?
+Why does dessert always come last?

 Café-Pension Endehof in the tiny village of Elzach-Oberprechtal is run by Jans Joachim Burger, his wife and their two soccer-playing sons.
 When we toured the 300-year-old Culture Olmuhl, a historic oil press and grain mill in the town of Simonswald. several locals exclaimed „Go, Hans is such a wonderful baker!“ Overnight guests can watch him make his famous traditional Black Forest cake, and anyone can drop into their restaurant, which serves Black Forest cake daily and prix fixe surprise dinners each week in winter.